3 dogs dead, 1 hospitalized after mobile home in Davie erupts in flames - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 “The dog woke me up first.
 And then I heard this crackling sound and I couldn’t figure out what the crackling was.
 And[…] said sounds like somebody crackling paper,” she said.
 “And then all of a sudden what I smelled was the smoke.
 And I said there’s smoke somewhere.
 I got up, walked into the kitchen and it was on fire.
 And then I yelled ‘fire’ to Reggie and he came out of the bathroom and we got out.

-At this time, it appears that nearby units weren’t affected by the blaze.
+At this time, it appears that surrounding units weren’t affected by the blaze.

+The Red Cross have been contacted to provide help for the family.

 The cause of the fire is still under investigation.